Geva Theatre Center is offering free, virtual, Zoom-based workshops for classroom teachers and their students from March 29th – May 14th, 2021.

-Packed with information about the play and its origins, relevant context, suggested discussion questions and related activities, the Discovery Guide unlocks every production’s essential issues and avenues for exploration.
+Packed with information about the play and its origins, relevant context, suggested discussion questions, and related activities, the Discovery Guide unlocks every production’s essential issues and avenues for exploration.

 Easy to schedule, in classroom, interactive Discovery Workshops make a personal connection with every student who will attend designated performances in our P.L.A.Y. series.
-An artist-educator will explore the play’s themes, onstage artistry, and the conceptual approach for each production through engaging activities, and thought-provoking discussion questions.
-These free workshops are limited to 30 participants; larger groups will be served in multiple sessions.
+An artist-educator will explore the play’s themes, onstage artistry, and the conceptual approach for each production through engaging activities and thought-provoking discussion questions.
+These free workshops are limited to 30 participants; larger groups will be accommodated in multiple sessions.
 Please note that Discovery Workshops are not offered for A Christmas Carol.

 All P.L.A.Y. performances are immediately followed by a dialogue with cast members, providing students and teachers with the opportunity to respond to the performance and ask questions of the cast and crew about the process that went into its creation.

 Invite an actor to walk off the stage and into your classroom after a P.L.A.Y. performance.
 We know that direct contact with our theatre artists will extend and enhance the dialogue that begins with each performance.
-How do performers channel their personal passion, intellectual curiosity, rigorous professionalism and brave creativity in the creation of a role?
+How do performers channel their personal passion, intellectual curiosity, rigorous professionalism, and brave creativity in the creation of a role?
 Call to discuss scheduling options so that you and your students can find out!
 Actor Visits are subject to cast availability.